 The process ensures the integrity of Best Practices and their place in enhancing safety and keeping damaged to an ultimate minimum.

-The Best Practice proposals can be submitted through the CGA Web site.
-Visit the online version of Best Practices at http://www.commongroundalliance.com/best-practices-guide to view the new practice and revised best practice proposal forms.
+The Best Practice proposals can be submitted through the CGA website.
+Visit the online version of Best Practices at https://bestpractices.commongroundalliance.com to view the new practice proposal form.

 Planning and Design